sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-18_at-the-feet-of-the-lords-of-the-world.md

 +++
-title = "At the feet of the lords of thexa0world"
+title = "At the feet of the lords of the world"

 +++
 Even by counting ourselves out, it is clear that the synapsids dominate